-The granularity of this measurement is 100 ms. A value of 0 ms indicates that there hasn't been round-trip communication with the server yet.
+100 ms. A value of 0 ms indicates that there hasn't been round-trip communication with the server yet.

-Auto-refresh 🛄 Check this box to refresh the page automatically.
+Auto-refresh Check this box to refresh the page automatically.
 Automatic refresh occurs every 3 seconds.

-Clear: Clears the counters for the selected server.
+Refresh Click to refresh the page immediately.
+Clears the counters for the selected server.
 The "Pending Requests" counter will not be cleared by this operation.